Luna-64/wii-homebrew/docs/wads.md

 7. Press A again to install the WADs.
 8. Press any button to continue, then press the home button to return back to the homebrew channel.

-- If you would like to uninstall a WAD repeat the steps above, but select `Uninstall WAD` instead on step 7.
+- If you would like to uninstall a WAD repeat the steps above, but select `Uninstall WAD` on step 7.